matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 The names of the pods are consistent and follow the pattern: 'STATEFUL-NAME ORDINAL-INDEX'.
 This identity persists even if the pod gets rescheduled onto another node.

-3) Explain How StatefulSets Handle Scaling and Updates.
+3) Explain How StatefulSets Handle Scaling and Updates?
 Answer: StatefulSets scale and update pods one at a time, in order, from the lowest ordinal to the highest.
 When scaling down, they remove pods in reverse ordinal order.
 During updates, StatefulSets support rolling updates where updates propagate sequentially from the first pod to the last.